Quick Start Guide

 Partitions and job queues

-Kamiak is a condominium cluster housing compute nodes purchased by investors and colleges.
+Kamiak is an HPC cluster housing compute nodes which are purchased by investors and colleges.
 The nodes are grouped into partitions named after their lab group or college.
-Jobs submitted to a partition are placed into a “queue” of the same name, and will wait to run until resources requested by the job are available, in first-in first-out order.
+Jobs submitted to a partition are placed into a “queue” of the same name, and will wait to run until resources requested by the job are available, using fairshare scheduling.
 The allocation of resources and running of jobs is performed by the Slurm job scheduler.

 In addition to the investor and college partitions, there is an overarching backfill partition named “kamiak” that contains all nodes, and is available for use by the entire research community.
-The backfill partition is designed to allow users to utilize idle compute cycles on hardware regardless of ownership.
+The “kamiak” partition allows users to utilize idle compute resources across all compute nodes.

 Investors have priority access to the nodes they own.
-Any backfill job running on a resource which is requested by its investor owner will be preempted, i.e., canceled and automatically resubmitted to the backfill queue.
+Any backfill job running on an investor node will be preempted if the investor’s job needs its cores in order to be able to run.
+Preempted means the job will be canceled and automatically resubmitted to the backfill queue.

-For information on the queues currently set up on Kamiak see the queue list.
+For more information on the partitions on Kamiak see the partition list.

 Storage